 On 12 March 2020, following Irish Public Health recommendations, the University of Limerick suspended all overseas travel until further notice.

 UL’s return to work protocol, based on Government advice, recommends working from home unless it is absolutely necessary to be on-campus.
-Therefore, UL personnel who are due to host visitors for work purposes should consider making alternative arrangements.
+Therefore, UL personnel who are due to host visitors to the UL campus for work purposes should consider making alternative arrangements.
 See more details from the Department of Foreign Affairs

 You should monitor the travel advice by the Irish government which is being regularly updated.
 You must confirm that you are not traveling from an area with a COVID-19 Key Travel Alert in place.
 The Irish Authorities require anyone coming into Ireland, apart from Northern Ireland, to self-isolate for 14 days.